 It’s hard to think of any electronic design automation (EDA) innovation that’s had more impact than the Universal Verification Methodology (UVM).
 After decades of ad hoc designer-centric simulation and a few advanced verification teams using more automated methods, the UVM brought everyone involved in chip development into a new era.
 Verification engineers have ready access to object-oriented programming, constrained-random stimulus, self-checking tests, reusable models, functional coverage, assertions, and more.
-Both the UVM itself and the SystemVerilog language upon which it is built are industry standards, allowing teams to mix EDA tools from multiple vendors, and easily switch tools if they wish.
+Industry standards, UVM, and the SystemVerilog language it's built on, enable teams to mix EDA tools from various vendors and easily switch tools if desired.

 This post focuses on the UVM Register Abstraction Layer (RAL), sometimes called the UVM Register Layer.
 Today’s large system-on-chip (SoC) designs contain many control and status registers, often accessible from embedded software or drivers as well as hardware.
-Checking that these registers work correctly is an important early step in verification, and then the registers must be manipulated and tracked while running functional tests for the rest of the design.
+In verification, a crucial early step involves checking the correct functionality of these registers.
+Subsequently, the design requires manipulation and tracking of the registers during the execution of functional tests.
 The UVM RAL provides a standardized set of base-class libraries and methods that make it easy to build an object-oriented model to access memory-mapped registers—and memories—in the design.
 The model includes register components that mirror the values of the registers in the design and hold the expected values of the registers to check test results.

 Verification engineers can take advantage of an application programming interface (API) that includes the following methods:

 Execute a physical write/read on the register transfer level (RTL) design

 After a write, the mirrored value is updated